The Theorem of Iterates for elliptic and non-elliptic Operators

 The ultradifferentiable wavefront set for Roumieu classes given by weight sequences was introduced in \cite{MR0294849}.
 In \cite{MR2595651} the wavefront set was defined in the case of weight functions.
 These definitions have been generalized by \cite{FURDOS2020123451} to the category of classes given by weight matrices.

 For the convenience of the reader we recall from \cite{FURDOS2020123451} the definition of the wavefront set associated to classes given by weight matrices.
-We give also a summary of the results which are going to need later on, observing in particular that, in analogy to the results of \cite{MR0294849} in the case of a single weight sequence, semiregularity of the weight matrix is a sufficient condition for the microlocal analysis of analytic differential operators; a fact that was not explicitly stated in \cite{FURDOS2020123451} because in that paper we worked in a more general setting.
+We give also a summary of the results we need later on, observing in particular that, in analogy to the results of \cite{MR0294849} in the case of a single weight sequence, semiregularity of the weight matrix is sufficient for the ultradifferentiable microlocal elliptic regularity Theorem to hold for operators with analytic coefficients; a fact that was not explicitly stated in \cite{FURDOS2020123451} because in that paper we worked in a more general setting.